Hey Jude: Release

 Doggett describes "Hey Jude" as a song that "glowed with optimism after a summer that had burned with anxiety and rage within the group and in the troubled world beyond".
 The single's release coincided with the violent subjugation of Vietnam War protestors at the Democratic National Convention in Chicago, and condemnation in the West of the Soviet-led invasion of Czechoslovakia and its crushing of attempts to introduce democratic reforms there.
 In this climate, Lennon's espousal of a pacifist agenda over violent confrontation in "Revolution" drew heavy criticism from New Left activists.
 By contrast, with its more universal message, "Hey Jude" was adopted as an anthem by Czech citizens in their struggle.

 The song was first released on an album in February 1970, as the title track to Capitol's North American compilation Hey Jude.
 The album was conceived as a way to generate income for the Beatles by Allen Klein, the American businessman who, despite McCartney's strong opposition, the other Beatles had appointed to manage the ailing Apple organisation in 1969.
-"Hey Jude" subsequently appeared on the compilation albums 1967–1970, 20 Greatest Hits, Past Masters, Volume Two and 1.
+The first UK album release of the song was in 1973 on the Beatles' 1967–1970 compilation, and the first release on CD was in 1988 when it was included on the Past Masters, Volume Two compilation.
+It was also released on 20 Greatest Hits, the 1967–1970 double CD and the single-CD compilation 1.